Ventricular Systolic Dysfunction (HFrEF)

-The force-velocity relationship provides insight into why a loss of contractility reduces stroke volume (see figure).
-Briefly, at a given preload and afterload, a loss of inotropy results in a decrease in the shortening velocity of cardiac fibers.
+The force-velocity relationship for muscle fibers provides insight into why a loss of inotropy reduces stroke volume (see figure).
+The effects of afterload on muscle fiber shortening velocity is modified by the inotropic state of the muscle.
+Changes in inotropy cause parallel shifts in the force-velocity curve and changes in the Vmax (y-intercept) and the Fmax (x-intercept).
+Decreased inotropy causes the curve to shift down and to the left.
+At a given preload and afterload, a loss of inotropy results in a decrease in the shortening velocity of cardiac fibers and the velocity of ejection from the left ventricle.
 Because there is only a finite period of time available for ejection, reduced ejection velocity results in less blood ejected per stroke.
-The residual volume of blood within the ventricle (end-systolic volume) is increased, as shown previously, because less blood is ejected.
+The residual volume of blood within the ventricle (end-systolic volume) is increased because less blood is ejected.

-An important and deleterious consequence of systolic dysfunction is the increase in end-diastolic pressure.
-If the left ventricle is involved, then left atrial and pulmonary venous pressures also rise.
+An important and deleterious consequence of systolic dysfunction is the increase in pulmonary pressures.
 This can lead to pulmonary congestion and edema.
 If the right ventricle is in systolic failure, the increase in end-diastolic pressure will be reflected backwards into the right atrium and systemic venous vasculature.
 This can lead to peripheral edema and ascites.